moritzebeling/wwworkshop/content/manual/0_index.md

 # Welcome

 In this workshop we will look at the 2 most basic web technologies: **HTML and CSS**.
-We will not attempt to build a full website, but approach the topic by **experimenting with small code snippets** that cover many important techniques of web design.
+Instead of building a full website, we will approach the topic by **experimenting with small code snippets** that cover many important techniques of web design.
 The goal is that all participants **collaborate on building an archive** of code snippets that will be continously collected on this website, so that they can be used by the group.

-## You will need
+## Setup
-- Computer with internet access, webcam, microphone
+- **Computer** with internet access, webcam, microphone
-- Modern web browser like Chrome, Safari or Firefox
+- Modern web **browser** like Chrome, Safari or Firefox.
+When using Safari, please activate the developer tools (Settings > Advanced > Show developer tools).
-- When using Safari, please activate the developer tools (Settings > Advanced > Show developer tools)
+- We will mostly work with [CodePen](https://codepen.io), an **online code editor**, that is perfectly suited for our workshop.
+Please sign up for a **free account**, which is needed to save and share your projects.

 ## The classroom
 The workshop will be remote.
 On monday morning we will meet on: